junxit/us-congress-bills-112/metadata.md

 - 2012-09-24 — Message on Senate action sent to the House.
 - 2012-09-25 — Received in the House.
 - 2012-09-25 — Referred to the House Committee on Natural Resources.
+- 2012-10-01 — Referred to the Subcommittee Indian and Alaska Native Affairs.
+- 2012-12-04 — Subcommittee Hearings Held.
+- 2012-12-05 — Committee Consideration and Mark-up Session Held.
+- 2012-12-05 — Ordered to be Reported by Unanimous Consent.
+- 2012-12-05 — Subcommittee Indian and Alaska Native Affairs Discharged.
+- 2012-12-17 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2012-12-17 — Considered as unfinished business. (consideration: CR H6814-6815)
+- 2012-12-17 — Considered under suspension of the rules. (consideration: CR H6812-6813)
+- 2012-12-17 — DEBATE - The House proceeded with forty minutes of debate on S. 3193.
+- 2012-12-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-12-17 — Mr. Bishop (UT) moved to suspend the rules and pass the bill.
+- 2012-12-17 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 306 - 0 (Roll no. 628). (text: CR H6812)
+- 2012-12-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 306 - 0 (Roll no. 628).(text: CR H6812)
+- 2012-12-17 — Placed on the Union Calendar, Calendar No. 514.
+- 2012-12-17 — Reported by the Committee on Natural Resources.
+H. Rept.
+112-702.
+- 2012-12-17 — Reported by the Committee on Natural Resources.
+H. Rept.
+112-702.